hashicorp/packer/website/source/docs/builders/digitalocean.html.markdown

 * `droplet_name` (string) - The name assigned to the droplet.
 DigitalOcean sets the hostname of the machine to this value.

+* `image_id` (integer) - The ID of the base image to use.
+This is the image that will be used to launch a new droplet and provision it.
+  This setting is deprecated.
+Use `image` instead.

 * `private_networking` (boolean) - Set to `true` to enable private networking for the droplet being created.
 This defaults to `false`, or not enabled.

+* `region_id` (integer) - The ID of the region to launch the droplet in.
+Consequently, this is the region where the snapshot will be available.
+  This setting is deprecated.
+Use `region` instead.

+* `size_id` (integer) - The ID of the droplet size to use.
+  This setting is deprecated.
+Use `size` instead.

 * `snapshot_name` (string) - The name of the resulting snapshot that will appear in your account.
 This must be unique.